-This page details the Player SettingsA settings manager that lets you set various player-specific options for the final game built by Unity.
+This page details the Player settings specific to standalone platforms (Mac OSX, Windows and Linux).
+For a description of the general Player settings, see Player SettingsSettings that let you set various player-specific options for the final game built by Unity.
 More info

 |Fullscreen Mode||Choose the full-screen mode.
 This defines the default window mode at startup.|

 |Fullscreen Window||Set your app window to the full-screen native resolution of the display.
 Unity renders app content at the resolution set by script (or by user selection when the built application launches), but scales it to fill the window.
 When scaling, Unity adds black bars to the rendered output to match the aspect ratioThe relationship of an image’s proportional dimensions, such as its width and height.